-Award for companies that have fostered a culture of inclusion and gender equality by supporting women to grow and innovate in the
+Award for companies that have fostered a culture of inclusion and gender equality by supporting women to grow and innovate in the workplace.
+The award was presented to Finance Director, Hanna Tantani.

-October 30, 2024
+OCTOBER 30, 2024

 Global Corporate Sustainability Awards (GCSA) 2024